barkha24/cmpe281CookMySQL/README.md

 Feeling tired looking at the recipe while cooking?
 You are not alone.
 The traditional recipe pages and blogs are good for researching new recipes to try out.
-But, inside the kitchen envuronment, it is difficult to look up on the phone or search online.
+But, inside the kitchen environment, it is difficult to check the next step on your phone or search online.
 This app is designed to be like Siri of cooking, helping and guiding you through the recipe live while you cook!